Eastleigh College to further extend opening from 1 June

 Chief Executive Designate Paul Cox said “with Covid-19 secure measures in place we are delighted to be able to further extend our onsite contact with learners.
 It’s important to us that none of our learners or employer partners are put at a disadvantage due to Covid-19 and that all our learners complete their courses and achieve their ambitions.
 Monday 1 June is planned to be the first of, what is expected to be, a series of small steps towards opening our doors to all learners sometime in the future.
 Further steps will only be taken when Government advice and College risk assessment allows.
 We will be keeping our plans under constant review and we will act swiftly should we need to make further changes”.

 Online open events will be going ahead on 8 June and 8 July as planned.
 Potential learners will have the opportunity to hear presentations and join live chat sessions.
-Bookings can be made here.
 Staff are working hard to support current year 11 pupils prepare for college by providing transition resources which can be found here.
 In addition plans are in development for daily advice and guidance opportunities for individuals considering their future plans at this time and further details will be available via the College website.

-Read the full Covid-19 FAQs here and please note that the FAQs are updated regularly and that ideally this page should be bookmarked.
+Read the full Covid-19 FAQs and please note that the FAQs are updated regularly and that ideally this page should be bookmarked.